directus/directus/.changeset/stale-eyes-complain.md

 ---
-'@directus/api': patch
+'@directus/api': minor
 ---

-For `sqlite` retry a failed transaction when SQLITE_BUSY happens.
+Added transaction retry mechanism for SQLite if a `SQLITE_BUSY` errors occurs